JoeSevenS777/Cross-Border-E-commerce/VBA/Inventory Management/Taiwan_Outer_Package_Label_Macro_readme.md

 - `3` → `03`

 ### 4. Per-box page numbering
-Page numbering is calculated **inside each box**, not across all boxes.
+Page numbering is calculated inside each box, not across all boxes.

 #### Example
 If box `01` has only 1 page: